 - 6. Put the sanitizer solution in the fresh water tank.
 Place the end of the clear plastic tubing (found inside the basement access panel or at the water pump) into a container of chlorine solution. - 7.
-Turn the black valve so it is pointing to the clear siphon hose.
-Turn the white valve so it is pointing to the left toward the water tank line (as shown). - 8.
-Turn the water pump ON, and sanitizing solution is siphoned into the fresh water tank. - 9.
+Turn the black valve (at the pump) so it is pointing to the clear siphon hose.
+Turn the white valve (at the pump) so it is pointing to the left toward the water tank line (as shown in Sanitize Tank & Country Fill photo above). - 8.
+Turn the water pump ON, and sanitizing solution is siphoned into the fresh water tank.
+Tank drain valve must be closed to create a siphon. - 9.
 Once the sanitizer is in the tank, finish filling it with fresh water.
 The tank may be filled in one of two ways.
 It can be pressure filled using an external pressurized water source, or it can be siphon filled using the clear plastic hose and a container of fresh water.
+(The valves in the following two examples are located at the water pump)

-Siphon Fill: Set the BLACK valve so it points to the clear hose.
+To Siphon Fill: Set the BLACK valve so it points to the clear hose.
 White valve points left to the water tank.
 Put the clear hose in a container of fresh water and turn on the pump.
+Check tank level by watching monitor panel LEDs inside the RV.

-Pressure Fill: Turn the BLACK valve so it points to the strainer.
-Turn the WHITE valve so it points toward the water tank.
-Attach a pressurized water source to the city water Inlet on the utility center panel.
-Turn the city water/tank fill lever on the utility center panel to the FILL TANK position (horizontal).
+To Pressure Fill: Turn the BLACK valve so it points to the pump strainer.
+Turn the WHITE valve so it points left toward the water tank.
+Attach a pressurized water source to the city water inlet on the utility center panel.
+Turn the blue CITY WATER/TANK FILL lever on the utility center panel to the FILL TANK position (horizontal).
 Turn on the water source and the tank will fill.
-Refer to the 6 In 1 Utility Center - 2 Valve System section for valve setting information.
-Turn OFF the water source and remove the hose from the utility center inlet.
+Refer to the Pressure Fill Tank photo above.
+Turn OFF the water source and remove the hose from the water source, then remove the hose from the utility panel.
+Check the tank level by watching monitor panel LEDs inside the RV.

 - 10. When the tank is full, the two valves at the water pump must be set to the NORMAL position.
-Turn OFF water heater power (both gas & electric switches).
+Turn OFF water heater power (both gas and electric switches).
 Turn the pump ON and sanitized water from the water tank will circulate through the water lines in the RV (when a fixture is opened).
-The water heater valves should be in bypass mode. - 11.
+The water heater valves should be set to BYPASS mode. - 11.
 Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include outside shower faucets (if so equipped). - 12.
+Include outside shower faucets (if so equipped).
+Also include outside kitchen faucet also if equipped. - 12.
 Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
-Include outside shower faucets (if so equipped). - 13.
-Turn the water pump OFF. - 14.
+Include outside shower faucets (if so equipped).
+Also include outside kitchen faucet also if equipped.

+- 13. Turn the water pump OFF. - 14.
 Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
 If a shorter time period is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.